 Driving the Smith Dorrien Trail

-It’s also one where you have a good chance of seeing wildlife.
-I have seen moose on it on several occasions, black bear, coyote, bighorn sheep and most recently Rocky Mountain goats.
+This is one road trip where you have a good chance of seeing wildlife.
+I have seen moose on it on several occasions, black bear, coyote, bighorn sheep, and most recently Rocky Mountain goats.

 There is a long section where you get great views of the Spray Lakes Reservoir as you can see below.
 There isn’t much in the way of services save for one campground and the fabulous Mount Engadine Lodge, where you can get a late afternoon “tea” which consists of a delicious charcuterie plate and small dessert.